State cuts back number of vaccine pilot sites

 Gov. Tim Walz said last week that he was thankful that the Biden administration offered a three-week projection of weekly vaccine shipments to Minnesota.

-That among other things gives providers confidence to immediately use more of their supplies with the knowledge that next shipments will cover upcoming appointments.
+That, among other things, gives providers confidence to immediately use more of their supplies with the knowledge that the next shipments will cover upcoming appointments.

+The second doses are administered three to four weeks after the initial shots.

-The totals include vaccinations of staff and residents of long-term care facilities, which have been provided under federal contract by the chain pharmacies CVS, Thrifty White, and Walgreens.
+The totals include vaccinations of staff and residents of long-term care facilities, which have been provided under federal contract by chain pharmacies CVS, Thrifty White and Walgreens.
 Residents of these facilities have suffered 64% of Minnesota's COVID-19 deaths, including seven of the deaths reported Sunday.

 A registration website crashed in the first week as appointments were offered to seniors on a first-come, first-served basis.
 A lottery was used to select senior citizens for appointments in week two.

-The state sites in week two included a mass site at Xcel Energy Center in St. Paul for teachers in the metro-area.
-An oversupply of Moderna doses were diverted from the long-term care vaccination program for this event.
+The state sites in week two included Xcel Energy Center in St. Paul for teachers in the metro area.
+An oversupply of Moderna doses was diverted from the long-term care vaccination program for this event.

 As of Sunday night, the sites had collectively provided more than 27,200 Minnesotans with first doses of the vaccine.